couchbase/couchbase-python-client/docs/source/api/threads.rst

 Using With and Without Threads
 ==============================

-.. module:: couchbase.threads
+.. module:: couchbase.libcouchbase

 You can use a single :class:`~couchbase.libcouchbase.Connection` object in a single thread, and attain reasonable performance by having one `Connection` object per thread.
-However, you **cannot** use the same object from multiple threads concurrently.
+However, you **cannot** use the same object from multiple threads concurrently (but see below)

 As `couchbase` is a C extension, it is helpful to know how Python deals with threads in general, and how it handles C extensions in